BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 The best way to understand the Microsoft Teams app is to look at its user interface.
 It's pretty intuitive, especially to users who already work with Skype, Skype for Business or any of a number of other online interactivity tools -- such as GoToMeeting and Join.me.
 Figure A shows the Chat tool at work.

-The vertical toolbar on the left shows the program's general capabilities.
+The vertical toolbar on the left shows Team's general capabilities.

 - Activity keeps track of individual and group activities, schedules, and interactions.
 It integrates directly with Microsoft Outlook Calendar.